 The most obvious option if personal injury attorneys in Georgia want reduced cost medical records is to have their patients request that those medical records be sent directly to them.
 Attorneys can prepare a draft letter for their clients to send directly, under the client’s name, and with the client’s home address listed as the delivery address.

 Can you list your law firm address as the delivery address in a HITECH letter?

-At least for clients who are not highly reliable, it might be tempting to list “Client’s Name c/o Law Firm” in the delivery address on the HITECH letter.
+As for “should,” at least for clients who are not highly reliable, it might be tempting to list “Client’s Name c/o Law Firm” in the delivery address on the HITECH letter.
 The problem with this approach is it seems likely to give record providers an excuse to bill you at an excessive rate.
 Medical record providers’ long-term position has always been that the patient rate is only for requests made by the patient for use by the patient.
 If the provider can discern from the letter that the records are going to a lawyer, they will probably attempt to bill you at their list rates.
 And early reports are that at least some record providers (including, unsurprisingly, Ciox) are doing just that.